 TEAM MANAGERS NEEDED

 As and when any team competitions recommence we will require parents to volunteer for team management roles for the road relays and then the Cross-country season.
 Please let Graham or Simon know which age group you can manage.
-Neil Biss will be on hand at the Wessex Xc League, and Simon Prior will be on hand at some of the Gwent Xc League fixtures.(see links for dates and venues below)
+Dave Kitcher will be on hand at the Wessex Xc League, and others will be on hand at some of the Gwent Xc League fixtures.(see links for dates and venues when available below)